farrosyehanmuhammadramdhan/farrosyehanmuhammadramdhan/README.md

 - 👋 Hi, I’m @farrosyehanmuhammadramdhan
-- 👀 I’m interested in Design
+- 👀 I’m interested in Design & Code
-- 🌱 I’m currently learning UI/UX Designer
+- 🌱 I’m currently learning Front-End Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...